 Personal wireless service facilities (PWSF) may be either allowed by limited use or special use permit in all districts but Conservation (C-1) (See Table 404.54.2).
-In order to-The intent of this article is to minimize the visual impact personal wireless service facilities have on the surrounding community.
+The intent of this article is to minimize the visual impact personal wireless service facilities have on the surrounding community.
 To obtain a special use permit, such facilities shall meet the standards for location, siting and design established in this Article.
-The goals are of this Article are to:
+The goals of this Article are to: